zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 The ``buildBlob`` interface is used to serialize transactions and generate transaction blob strings for network transmission.

-Before you can call buildBlob, you need to build some operations.
+Before you call buildBlob, you need to build some operations.
 Please refer to `BaseOperation`_.

 The method to call this interface is as follows: